esumitra/basic-scala-cats.g8/README.markdown

  - ScalaCheck test example
  - Scalatest test example
  - Cats law testing example
+ - JSON encoding with circe

-The project requires Java 8, Scala 2.12.8 and sbt 1.2.8 environment to run.
+The project requires Java 8 or Java 11, Scala 2.12.8 and sbt 1.3.6+ environment to run.

 ### Creating a new project
 Run the command below and enter the properties for your project